Liquids, Non-solid Food & Personal Items

 Personal items are allowed in carry-on baggage if they comply with the liquid restrictions.
 Some restrictions also apply to personal items in checked baggage.

-The following aerosol items are allowed in limited quantities in your checked baggage:
+The following items are allowed in limited quantities in your checked baggage:

-- Toiletry articles (e.g. nail polish remover, hair spray, deodorant)
+- Aerosol items that are toiletry articles (e.g. hair spray, perfumes, cologne, aerosol deodorant)

-Aerosols are subject to a maximum limit of 500 ml or 500 g per container, with a total net quantity not exceeding 2 L or 2 kg.
+Aerosols are subject to a maximum limit of 500 ml/500 g per container, with a total net quantity not exceeding 2 L/2 kg.
+Release valves on aerosols must be protected by a cap or other suitable means to prevent inadvertent release of the contents.

 Some items are exempted from the 100 ml or 100 g (3.4 oz) limit and do not have to be placed in a plastic bag.
 However, you must declare these items to the screening officer for inspection.
 The exceptions are: